microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 - A transparent outline icon measuring 32 x 32 pixels.
 - A manifest.json file that specifies the attributes of your app.

 Before creating the package, you need to modify manually the manifest to specify the `HOSTNAME` url (base url where the extension is going to pull the content of the SPA).
-Because you need to establish a secure channel between Microsoft Teams and the extension (as mentioned [here](#Install-and-configure-ngrok)), you must run ngrok to create a tunnel to our locally running web server and expose it as a publicly-available HTTPS endpoint.
+Because you need to establish a secure channel between Microsoft Teams and the extension (as mentioned [here](#Install-and-configure-ngrok)), you must run ngrok to create a tunnel to our locally running web server and expose it as a publicly available HTTPS endpoint.

 Go to the directory where you put ngrok, open a windows terminal and run the following command